tracy-codes/turn14-api-auth/README.md

 }
 ```

-The following function will output `My Bearer Token is 123456789abcdefghijklmnopqrstuvwxyz` where the last string will be your bearer token.
+The above function will output `My Bearer Token is 123456789abcdefghijklmnopqrstuvwxyz` where the last string will be your bearer token.
 You can move on to implementing this in any way you'd like.

 ### Real-World Example